Skip to content

 Audience Developers, reviewers, operators

 This runbook is intentionally practical.
-It focuses on how the current devnet deployment is observed and operated, not on aspirational architecture.
+It focuses on how the current Devnet deployment is observed and operated through the public SDKs, not on aspirational architecture.

 1. Environment baseline